idibidiart/react-native-responsive-grid/README.md

 **rtl** may be supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to **rightAlign** their contents.
 This is useful for Hebrew and Arabic layouts. **leftAlign** can be used on a colum in an rtl tagged row to exclude its content from **rightAlign** so the content can be left aligned to mimic the effect of **rightAlign** in normal ltr layouts.
 See also RTL Example.

-These are the basic rules from which complex layout behavior may emerge.
+These are the basic rules from which potentially complex layout behavior may emerge.

 ### nowrap